MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/compliance.md

 - Customer-specific root keys are either managed by Microsoft or provisioned by the customer in a nCipher HSM by using "bring your own key" (BYOK).
 Azure Information Protection also supports features for on-premises protection, for content that cannot be protected with a cloud-based key.
 For more information, see [Planning and implementing your Azure Information Protection tenant key](plan-implement-tenant-key.md).

 - The Azure Information Protection service is hosted in regional data centers across the globe.
-Azure Information Protection keys and policies always remain within the region in which is originally deployed.
+Azure Information Protection keys always remain within the region in which is originally deployed.

-    > [!NOTE]
-    > Azure Information Protection policies are relevant for the AIP classic client only.
-    >

 - Azure Information Protection does not transmit document contents from clients to the Azure Information Protection service.
 Content encryption and decryption operations are performed in-place in the client device.
 Or, for service-based rendering, these operations are performed within the service that’s rendering the content.
 [More information](./how-does-it-work.md)